-10-week accredited short course
+10-week accredited short course (online)

 This is the online version of the popular Mindfulness for Everyday Living taught course, which aims to combine the theoretical and scientific aspects of modern mindfulness with the development of mindfulness practices to benefit the experience of everyday life.

 Mindfulness meditation is fast becoming a mainstream, recommended approach for improved health, well-being and performance in the Western world.
 It has applications for general self-development, specific clinical concerns and/or spiritual growth.
 Meditation cultivates in us the ability to free ourselves from our habitual responses to think, feel and act with a new sense of clarity and purpose in both every day and major moments of life.

 There are no entry requirements for this course.

 Dates: TBC for autumn 2019

 Times Online live sessions will take place on an evening - Monday 6.30pm-7.30pm

 The topics you will cover on our Mindfulness for Everyday Day Living will help you to develop your understanding of the subject and how to apply this to day to day life.
 You will also cover topics such as: